 Representing clergy within Sanshin's lineage

-Shoryu is the first to occupy the board seat created this year for clergy within Sanshin's lineage.
+Shoryu is the first to occupy the board seat created last year for clergy within Sanshin's lineage.
 Directors asked to serve in this role bring their knowledge of Sanshin's practice and operations, connections with the sangha, and personal practice as well as their experience of running or functioning in other dharma centers.